Redish-UI/redish-ui/README.md

 # Redish-ui

-- A simple web based Redis GUI client.
+- A minimalist web based Redis GUI client.
-- Can be used locally as well as in production environment.
+- Can be used in both local and production environments.
-- Deployable as a serverless function (AWS Lambda / Google Cloud Functions / Edge Function) to be a no/low cost solution in many instances.
+- Deployable as a serverless function (AWS Lambda / Google Cloud Functions / Edge Function).
+- Single code base.

 ## Table of Contents